 - Seat depth is the foundation of lumbar support: If the depth is wrong, the lumbar support cannot function correctly.

-- The "Two-Finger Rule" is your guide: Maintain a 1-1.5 inch gap between the seat edge and the back of your knees to protect circulation.
+- The "Two-Finger Rule" is your guide: Aim for a 1-2 inch gap to protect circulation.

-- Anthropometry matters: There is a 5-inch difference in seat depth requirements between short and tall users; "one-size-fits-all" furniture is a myth.
+- Anthropometry matters: There is a significant difference in requirements between short and tall users; adjustability is key.

-- Use engineering controls: If your chair lacks a sliding seat pan, use an ergonomic footrest to correct your posture and prevent posterior pelvic tilt.
+- Use engineering controls: If your chair lacks a sliding seat pan, use a footrest to correct your posture.

 YMYL Disclaimer: This article is for informational purposes only and does not constitute professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or musculoskeletal pain.
 Ergonomic adjustments are intended to reduce risk factors but may not resolve pre-existing injuries.